 Sitecore Content Editor Screen:

-Sitecore Page Editor Screen:
+Sitecore Experience Editor Screen:

 Ans: The Content Editor is designed for more experienced content authors who feel comfortable working with a computer, Microsoft Word, and familiar with Sitecore functionality to add, edit or remove the content of the website using a rich set of features.
 Content Editor Interface has fewer feature options compared to the Desktop interface but has more feature options compared to Page Editor Interface..